lukearend/bayesocampus/README.md

 Building tuning curves
 ----------------------

-Use _build\_poisson\_tuning\_curves()_ to construct Poisson-based tuning curves from neural data.
-This builds tuning curves according to the classical method - a simple estimate of the mean firing rate at each location.

-Use _build\_NB\_tuning\_curves()_ to construct fully-Bayesian (negative binomial-based) tuning curves from neural data.
-This builds tuning curves via a sequential Bayesian estimate of a distribution over firing rate (using a gamma-distributed prior).
+Use _build\_tuning\_curves()_ to construct tuning curves from neural data.
+This can build tuning curves either according to the classical method (a simple estimate of the mean firing rate at each location) or according to the fully-Bayesian method (a sequential Bayesian estimate of a distribution over firing rate, using a gamma-distributed prior).

 For more theory and detail on this method, see [manuscript in progress].